gui4ini/Guini/README.md

     python guini.py
     ```

 4. Guini will first load the file `guini.ini`.
-T oload your `.ini` there are two options:
+To load your `.ini` there are two options:
    * You can rename the `.ini` file you created as `guini.ini`.
 This is the recomended option if you will run your script several times.
    * In the GUI, go to `File->Open INI file`, and located your own file.